AaltoSciComp/scicomp-docs/triton/usage/general.rst

     #SBATCH --nodes=4
     srun hostname

 This will print out the 4 allocated hostnames.
-The "-N 4" ensures that we run a task on all 4 allocated nodes.
-If we instead want to launch one process per allocated CPU, we can instead do "srun -n 48 executable" (4\*12=48).
+The "---nodes=4" ensures that we run a task on all 4 allocated nodes.
+If we instead want to launch one process per allocated CPU, we can instead do "srun --ntasks=48 executable" (4\*12=48).

 In a case where the program in question uses Master-Worker-paradigm,